simoncblyth/opticks/notes/issues/more_flexible_maxphoton_plus_setting_it_based_on_VRAM_plus_splitting_launch_when_VRAM_too_small_for_photon_count.rst

-TODO : change QRng/qrng slot offsets for each launch
+DONE : change photon_slot_offset for each launch
 --------------------------------------------------------

 Need to give ph_offset to qrng on device before each launch.